-In the design of this project, performance is a (very) minor goal :) Easier implementation and maintenance are far more important because you can (and should) avoid to use this library in production (Cf. the first tip in Section 28.3, "Tips").
+In the design of this project, performance is a (very) minor goal:).
+Easier implementation and maintenance are far more important because you can use this library to generate statically the mapping files and use them instead in production.
+(Cf. the first tip in Section 28.3, "Tips".)